Kanchenjunga Circuit trek

 We spend two nights at Khambachen at an altitude of 4,100m for essential acclimatisation.
 In the morning you can join a walk.
 This helps your body adapt to the high altitude by following "climb high, sleep low".
 The walk up Nupchu Khola from Khambachen is well worth doing for the impressive views of Mount Jannu.
 For a longer walk you can head up to the Jannu shrine at 4,400m.
 This is a 5 to 6 hour walk there and back.

 From Khambachen the trail is along a lateral moraine.
 We pass through a seasonal yak herder’s camp at Ramtang at an altitude of 4,370m.
-The vegetation is azalea, juniper and rhododendron.
+The vegetation is azalea, juniper, and rhododendron.
 After an hour or so the trail becomes rockier and we pass under a landslide area.
-Keep moving at a steady pace and to keep alert for any rockfall.
+Keep moving at a steady pace and keep alert for any rockfall.
 We walk through rocky areas and cross moraines North West of the Kanchenjunga Glacier.
-The campsite at Lhonak is near some stone huts.
-There are superb views of Wedge Peak (6,750m), Mera (6,344m), Nepal Peak (6,910m), Twins (7,351m) among others.
+There are superb views of Wedge Peak (6,750m), Mera (6,344m), Nepal Peak (6,910m), and Twins (7,351m) among others.

 We walk back along the same trail through Kambachen back to Ghunsa village.

 We follow the trail back to Tseram.
-We continue walking along the river through rhododendron forest to Tortong.
-We camp here for the night.
+We continue walking along the river through rhododendron forest to Tortong where we stay in a lodge for the night.

 After leaving Yamphudin we take an undulating path high above the river to Mamankhe.
 Then the trail enters a side canyon and crosses a stream on a long suspension bridge.
 We reach Phomphe village and two tea shops located on a ridge.

 From Phumpe Danda, we traverse through a series of valleys past several villages.
-The trail continues up to Kande Bhanjyang where we camp for the night.
+The trail continues up to Kande Bhanjyang where we stay in a lodge for the night.

 From Khande Bhanjang, we take jeeps to Suketar.
 We have now completed an amazing journey around the Nepalese side of Mount Kanchenjunga.